 Firstly, several new techniques for sentential matching are introduced to improve the accuracy of scoring answer candidates (see Section 3).
-Secondly, the $A^$ search algorithm with two-stage scoring function has been introduced in our previous work to reduce the turn-around time while keeping the accuracy of the answers, without any preprocessing on document databases (see Section 4).
+Secondly, the A^ search algorithm with a two-stage scoring function has been introduced in our previous work to reduce the turn-around time while keeping the accuracy of the answers, without any preprocessing on document databases.
+In addition, we propose several approximation of the newly introduced sentential matching score for the two-stage scoring function (see Section 4).